-Secretary of Defense Environmental Award Category Environmental Quality - Non-Industrial Installation/Civil works Facility
+Secretary of Defense Environmental Award Category Environmental Quality - Non-industrial Installation

 Installation: Ranges, test centers, and research and development (R&D) centers, should compete in the non-industrial category.
-Installations or civil works facilities having a primary mission of producing, maintaining, or rehabilitating military equipment should not compete in the non-industrial category.
-Winners will receive a trophy and a Secretary of Defense certificate.
-Honorable mentions will each receive a plaque and a Secretary of Defense certificate.
+Installations having a primary mission of producing, maintaining, or rehabilitating military equipment should not compete in the non-industrial category.
+The winner will receive a trophy and a Secretary of Defense certificate.
+Honorable mentions will receive a Secretary of Defense certificate.